wouterbulten/api-sdk/README.md

 ![123test logo](https://cdn.123test.com/gedeeld/vertalingen/beeld/123test_logo_en-us.png)

 # API-SDK for 123test
+API-SDK for 123test

-API documentation and code examples to integrate tests of 123test into your own products and websites.
+API documentation and code examples to fully integrate tests of 123test into websites (both questionnaires and test results).
+Conditions and requirements
+- For organizations that provide professional career guidance and services to individuals
+- For use by authenticated users (logged into an intranet, career portal, LMS … )
+- You must have an IT team in place to implement the API
+- Licenses based on pay-per-report or flat fee agreements

+##Tests available
-See our [products list](docs/available-products.md) for an overview of all the tests you can access.
-More products will be added in the future.
+See our [products list](docs/available-products.md) for an overview of tests currently available.
+More tests are added continuously.

-Features:
+## Some Features:

-- Integrate tests on your own website
+- Users take tests and view their results on your website
-- White label (colors and logo) available
+- White label option available (logo and colors)
-- Users do not leave your website
-- Easy to use and install
-- Javascript SDK available
+- Full responsiveness
-- PDF and HTML versions of test reports
+- HTML and PDF versions of test reports
+- Integrate tests very easily through our Javascript SDK

 ## Getting started
 The recommended way to access the 123test API is by utilizing our client side Javascript library.
 See the [Javascript Documentation](docs/js) for more information and code examples.

 *Quick example?* A minimal Javascript [code example](docs/js/examples/full-example.md) is available [here](docs/js/examples/full-example.md).